top of page

 The Enduring Challenge

-The real test of any election reform is not whether it satisfies one party’s base, but whether it helps restore confidence that the final count reflects the will of eligible citizens.
+The real test of any election reform is whether it restores confidence that the final count reflects the will of eligible citizens, not whether it satisfies one party's base.

-Pushing major structural changes this close to an election risks creating confusion at the polls and putting extra strain on states already preparing for November.
+Pushing major changes this close to the midterms risks confusion at the polls and extra strain on states.
+As Sen. Jack Reed warned, rushed changes could create "mass confusion" right as primaries are underway.

-Independent voters are well-positioned to influence this moment.
-Now is the time for them to contact their representatives and call for careful implementation, better front-end safeguards, and enough time for states to adapt without chaos.
+Independent voters are well-positioned to push back: contact your representatives and call for careful implementation, better front-end safeguards, and enough time for states to adapt without chaos.

-Susan B. Anthony never lived to see women vote, yet her actions helped make it possible.
-Building trustworthy elections will likely outlast any single law or administration.
-The central challenge is whether America can protect the integrity of the ballot while honoring its long tradition of expanding access not through polarization, but through careful, incremental reform.
+Susan B. Anthony never lived to see women vote, yet her persistence helped make it possible.
+In the same spirit, building trustworthy elections requires protecting ballot integrity and preserving access not through polarization, but through careful, incremental reform.

 bottom of page